Frequently Asked Questions (FAQs)

 What is a Permanent Endowment?

 A Permanent Endowment is a type of endowed fund where the principal, or corpus, of the fund remains invested in perpetuity.
 (Think of a savings account that can never be spent.)
 The principal is the amount of cash or other donated assets contributed by one or more donors to initiate an endowment.
-This amount and additional contributions remain intact.
-Only a percentage of the annual investment income as determined by the Independent Catholic Foundation’s Board of Trustees will be awarded to one or more beneficiaries designated by the endowment agreement.
+All additional contributions become part of the principal.
+Only a percentage of the annual investment income, as determined by the Independent Catholic Foundation’s Board of Trustees, will be awarded to one or more beneficiaries designated by the endowment agreement.

 What is the minimum contribution required to create a Permanent Endowment with the Independent Catholic Foundation?